What is the difference between powered air and supplied air respirators?

 • workspace or area is closely monitored and checked;

-• respirator is endorsed for protection against the particular contaminant and concentration level, and an effective fit test is achieved.
+• A respirator is endorsed for protection against the particular contaminant and concentration level, and an effective fit test is achieved.

 Apart from that, one should know that there are four normal classes of APR facepiece: